Our Executive Team

 The Editorial Director is responsible for leading our journalists around the country and for the delivery of a successful editorial strategy across all of our publications and platforms.
 It sets the editorial vision for the group.
 Mark oversees our news media flagship site, Stuff, and the group’s 60 national, regional and community newspapers.

-Mark previously held the role of Group Editor Digital and Visual and has spent most of his career in Wellington at various Fairfax-owned titles, both as a reporter and an editor, since the late 90s.
+Mark previously held the role of Group Editor Digital and Visual and has spent most of his career in Wellington at various Stuff-owned titles, both as a reporter and an editor, since the late 90s.